tinygo-org/playground/README.md

-# Board simulation
+# TinyGo Playground

-Simulate firmware written in Go (using [TinyGo](https://github.com/tinygo-org/tinygo)) in the browser, by compiling to WebAssembly and emulating common devices on these boards.
+Run small script and simulate firmware written in Go (using [TinyGo](https://github.com/tinygo-org/tinygo)) in the browser, by compiling to WebAssembly and optionally emulating common devices on these boards.

 ## License